 SMITH: For the record, I didn't have that many girlfriends.
 And for Saturday, that's WEEKENDS on ALL THINGS CONSIDERED from NPR News.
 I'm Robert Smith.
 Check out our weekly podcast.
 Search for WEEKENDS on ALL THINGS CONSIDERED on iTunes or on the NPR smartphone app.
 You click on programs, then you scroll down.
 We're back on the radio, of all places, tomorrow.
 Until then, thanks for listening.
 Have a great night.

-ANT: (Singing) I nearly done Vince Taylor.
-Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF SONG, "VINCE TAYLOR") Transcript provided by NPR, Copyright NPR.